 - 2.2.3.
 The study leaders are to be appointed by the department. - 2.2.4.
 The student may, with the approval of the study leader, consult with specialists during the course of research. - 2.2.5.
 Should the process of investigation justify, the proposed programme of study may be broadened or narrowed in collaboration with the study leader. - 2.2.6.
 The student will have access to the facilities contained in the department, subject to the approval of the head of department. - 2.2.7.
 Progress of work must be discussed regularly with the study leader.
 2.3.
-ATTENDANCE

-- 2.3.1.
+ATTENDANCE - 2.3.1.
 Full-time students will attend the new Institution for the normal working hours five days per week. - 2.3.2.
 Part-time students must have regular contact with the study leader.

-3. MASTER OF APPLIED ARTS IN GRAPHIC DESIGN: 3603009 PROGRAMME CODE: MAGDSI
+3. MASTER OF APPLIED ARTS IN GRAPHIC DESIGN: PROGRAMME CODE: MAGDSI

-RESEARCH OPTION (only) An intensive research project and a dissertation in compliance with the provisions of the General Rules.
+RESEARCH OPTION (only) A comprehensive research project and dissertation.